-- Call 911 as soon as the accident occurs.
+Call 911 as soon as the accident occurs.
 In addition to dispatching emergency responders, calling 911 will result in an official police report of the accident.

-- Ask all parties involved for their insurance and contact information.
-Also ask any witnesses for their contact info in the event you need to reach them at a later date.
+Ask all parties involved for their insurance and contact information.
+Also, ask any witnesses for their contact info in the event you need to reach them at a later date.

-- Take pictures of the accident scene and any obvious injuries from as many angles as possible.
+Take pictures of the accident scene and any obvious injuries from as many angles as possible.

-- Seek medical attention even if no injuries are immediately apparent.
+Seek medical attention even if no injuries are immediately apparent.
 Certain life-threatening injuries, including internal bleeding and organ damage, may not present symptoms for several days.
 In addition to ensuring your health and safety, seeking medical attention will create a medical record that could be invaluable to your claim.

 In addition to the steps above, consult with a Houston motorcycle accident attorney without delay.
 Do not talk to the insurance companies or any other involved parties without first talking to your lawyer.

 If another’s negligence has caused you harm, you may be able to obtain compensation from the at-fault party or parties by filing a personal injury lawsuit.
 Depending on the type and severity of any injuries or property damage, you may be able to recover the following damages:

-- Medical expenses, including transportation by ambulance, treatment in the emergency department, hospitalization, surgery, physical therapy, doctor visits, medications, and medical equipment.
+Medical expenses, including transportation by ambulance, treatment in the emergency department, hospitalization, surgery, physical therapy, doctor visits, medications, and medical equipment.

 Lost wages—current and future earning potential

-- Emotional pain and suffering
+Emotional pain and suffering

 A Houston personal injury lawyer can help you determine how to proceed if you have been injured in any type of motor vehicle accident.

-What Causes Most Motorcycle Accidents in Houston?
+What Causes Most Motorcycle Accident Injuries in Houston?

 Approximately 75 percent of motorcycle wrecks involve a collision with a car, and the vast majority of these are the fault of the other driver.
 The most common causes of motorcycle accidents include:

-- Head-on collisions with a passenger vehicle account for 56 percent of motorcycle fatalities.
+Head-on collisions with a passenger vehicle account for 56 percent of motorcycle fatalities.
 These accidents are often fatal.

-- Left-hand turns account for 42 percent of all motorcycle-car crashes.
+Left-hand turns account for 42 percent of all motorcycle-car crashes.
 These commonly occur when the motorcyclist is riding straight through an intersection, or passing another vehicle.

-- Lane-splitting occurs when a motorcyclist attempts to maneuver between two lanes of slowly moving or stopped traffic.
+Lane splitting occurs when a motorcyclist attempts to maneuver between two lanes of slowly moving or stopped traffic.

-- As mentioned earlier, alcohol use is involved in about 28 percent of all motorcycle fatalities.
+As mentioned earlier, alcohol use is involved in about 28 percent of all motorcycle fatalities.
 Although it is unsafe to operate any type of vehicle under the influence of drugs or alcohol, the lack of protection offered by motorcycles makes riding drunk particularly deadly.

-- Road hazards, such as potholes, loose gravel, construction debris, uneven pavement, and adverse weather conditions are extremely hazardous to motorcyclists.
+Road hazards, such as potholes, loose gravel, construction debris, uneven pavement, and adverse weather conditions are extremely hazardous to motorcyclists.

 According to the National Highway Traffic Safety Administration (NHTSA), approximately 80 percent of motorcycle accidents result in injury or death.
 Even minor crashes can have devastating physical, emotional, and financial consequences.

 Some of the injuries above are minor, but motorcycle accidents frequently result in serious, life-altering injuries.
 TBIs, for example, may lead to a loss of lifetime income and even the inability to perform basic, daily tasks.

-Texas Motorcycle Accident Laws
+Motorcycle Accident Laws in Texas

 When it comes to motor vehicle accident laws, Texas is an at-fault state.
 In Layman’s terms, this means that any negligent party involved in a motorcycle accident is liable for resulting damages and injuries.